Mr and Mrs Neil Cooper

 Otby Lake is near Tealby, one of the prettiest villages in the area with connections to Alfred Lord Tennyson.
 The historic city of Lincoln is less than 20 miles away with its magnificent Cathedral and old quarter - with many interesting and varied shops.

-For more information click here to go to Masondale Cottage "Local Interesting places to vist" or click below to go to the Visit Lincolnshire site.
+For more information click here to go to Masondale Cottage "Local Interesting places to vist" or click here to go to the Visit Lincolnshire website.